maths/moodle-qtype_stack/doc/en/Developer/Development_track.md

 Create a working Parson's block

-1. Incorporate prototype into parsons.block.php
+Essential
-2. Choose default options for Sortable.js and document them
+1. Choose and document default options for Sortable.js and document them
-3. Unit tests
+2. Unit tests
-4. Choose css : review proof styles in top-level css and choose/propose styles for Parsons Please choose one list above the other!
+3. Choose css : review proof styles in top-level css and choose/propose styles for Parsons Please choose one list above the other!
-5. Choose Sortable.js version: add to core scripts and minify
+4. Nested lists
+5. double tap
+6. Auto-size (i. internal best guess; ii. js iframe dynamic rescaling)
+7. Confirm MathJax default
+8. User button for vertical vs. horizontal

+Later
-6. Hashing keys
+1. Hashing keys
-7. Nested list: `nestedSortable`
-8. Do not require an input (teacher's might want to display).

 A. All functionality to be JSON strings (as in Sam's code)
 B. Block to accept and produce Maxima proof expressions